adonisjs/mail/README.md

 npm run
 ```

+## Environment Variables

+There is a `.env.example` file in the project root, rename it as `.env` and add values for all services to run tests on your local.

+DO MAKE SURE TO NOT COMMIT THE `.env` FILE.

 ### Tests & Linting

 1. Lint your code using standardJs.
 Run `npm run lint` command to check if there are any linting errors.